-Investment Managers provide regular reports on the performance of their funds, and the Governors review the performance of their investments on a regular basis.
+The investment managers provide regular reports on the performance of the fund, and the Governors review the performance of their investments on a regular basis.
 The Foundation compares performance to the individual fund's own benchmarks.

-The value of securities held by St Mary Newington Educational Foundation reduced in value by 5.3%,
+The value of securities held by St Mary Newington Educational Foundation reduced in value by 5.2%.
+Dividends for the year showed a return of 4.7%.